Ashyaa/birtho/README.md

 - Trick or Treat system: users have to use the correct command for each monster
   - Random or fixed by monster?
 - Score system
-- Winner announcement
+- Winner announcement (give a role to the winner?)

-## Configuration
-- Make appearance duration configurable